Posted January 30th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog, Top News.

 - Mother Teresa

-Posted January 13th, 2014 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.
+Posted January 13th, 2014 by Donna Harrington & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories, Wild Heart Gallery, Creativity & More.

 My past year at Southwestern College has taken me on an intense personal journey.
 I have spent most of my life desperately trying to figure things out.
 I moved to Santa Fe to study Art Therapy and learn a bunch of theory and technique.
 I wanted to get smarter.
 Although I…